 Which teams have qualified for the World Cup 2026?

-Who are the host countries of the FIFA World Cup 2026?
+Which countries will host the FIFA World Cup 2026?

 Canada, Mexico, and the United States will combine to host 104 games of the FIFA World Cup 2026.